Updated: Apr 11

 Antoine Sampah is another highly interesting prospect, a young man who once grabbed an 80+ tackle season while playing through a knee injury as a Virginia high schooler; Hunter Faust could be a 2019 title-winner who's ready to step out of the shadows; Aaron Benfield continues to provide a solid presence which has steadily stockpiled strength throughout Spring; freshman walk-on Nick Demas has impressed Coach Orgeron on both sides of the ball (Demas was forced into some running back action); Jared Small is a Legacy Tiger, a long-time LSU cat who's been here since 2017.
 Small is also a friend & former high school / Tigers teammate of Clyde Edwards-Helaire....could this be his year to really push the envelope???

-Elsewhere, super senior Micha Baskerville has to fix some academic issues before he can return to the team, although he is expected back after Spring.
+Elsewhere, super senior Micah Baskerville has to fix some academic issues before he can return to the team, although he is expected back after Spring.

-Despite Bo Pelini obsessing over him, Micha hardly featured through the first few games of 2020 before finally starting in the last couple outings (missed Florida because of Covid).
+Despite Bo Pelini obsessing over him, Micah hardly featured through the first few games of 2020 before finally starting in the last couple outings (missed Florida because of Covid).

 Regardless of some criticism from others, Baskerville was perhaps LSU's most consistent & fundamentally sound linebacker of the entire season...and yes, I'm counting Jabril Cox in that equation.

-Will Micha Baskerville have a high octane role to play?
+Will Micah Baskerville have a high octane role to play?

-Can Micha transcend his lack of height in the passing game?
+Can Micah transcend his lack of height in the passing game?